Ghost in the Shell: Stand Alone Complex – Solid State Society: Plot

 In 2034, two years after the events of 2nd GIG, Public Security Section 9 is investigating a string of mysterious suicides by refugees from the Siak Republic.
 Chief Aramaki conducts a raid to arrest the refugee dictator only to find him already dead.
 In retaliation, a Siak operative plans a terrorist attack with a micromachine virus.
-Batou is sent to intercept the Siak operative and encounters Kusanagi, who is conducting her own investigation.
-Before they can apprehend the operative, he dies while attacking them.
+Batou is sent to intercept the Siak operative and unexpectedly encounters Motoko Kusanagi in the operative's facility; Kusanagi resigned from Section 9 two years ago and now conducts her own independent investigations into subjects of her choice.
+Before Batou can apprehend the Siak operative, he dies while attacking Kusanagi.
 Kusanagi takes a case of virus ampules and warns Batou to stay away from the Solid State Society before leaving.

-Section 9 operatives develop a theory that a hacker known as the Puppeteer or 傀儡廻 (Kugutsumawashi, literally 'Puppet Spinner', contrasted with the original film Puppet Master who was 人形使い Ningyō-zukai, literally 'Doll Handler') is responsible for Siak agents' forced suicides and Togusa discovers sixteen kidnapped children who were intended carriers of the virus.
-All the children are listed as the children of Noble Rot Senior Citizens and Section 9 begins to suspect a larger conspiracy when they are part of a larger body of 20,000 children.
+Section 9 operatives develop a theory that a hacker known as the Puppeteer or 傀儡廻 (Kugutsumawashi, literally 'Puppet Spinner', contrasted with the original film Puppet Master who was 人形使い Ningyō-zukai, literally 'Doll Handler') is responsible for Siak agents' forced suicides.
+Togusa discovers sixteen kidnapped children who were intended carriers of the virus.
+All the children are listed as the offspring of Noble Rot Senior Citizens, infirm and wealthy elderly citizens who are cared for by automated nursing machines in their home; but the records appear to be falsified and the senior citizens are in fact childless.
+Section 9 begins to suspect a larger conspiracy when they find evidence of 20,000 missing children in the records of the national health system.

 Soon afterwards, the Puppeteer causes the disappearance of the sixteen children and Batou reveals to Togusa that he believes Kusanagi to be the Puppeteer.
 Section 9 next intercepts a Siak sniper that is targeting the supposed mastermind of Ka Rum's assassination.
-After his capture it is revealed the informant and the target are one and the same.
+After his capture it is revealed the sniper's informant and his target are one and the same.
 The sniper says that the Puppeteer is a mechanism in the Solid State and cannot be killed.

-Togusa tracks down one of the missing children, now assigned to an elderly man in the Noble Rot program.
+Togusa tracks down one of the missing children, now assigned to an elderly man in the Noble Rot program who appears to be near death.
 As Togusa tries to take the child, the man awakens and demands the child be left with him as he had named the child as his sole heir.
-He would rather give his assets to a child off the street and to protect them from abuse than have his assets turned over to the government upon his death.
-The man immediately dies after warning Togusa not to interfere with the will of the Solid State.
+He would rather give his assets to a child off the street than have his assets turned over to the government upon his death.
+The man dies after warning Togusa not to interfere with the will of the Solid State.